Non-local electrodynamics in ultra-pure PdCoO$_{2}$: Discussion outlook

-Our experiments demonstrate the utility of broadband microwave spectroscopy in the investigation of non-local electrodynamics.
-With the foundational measurements of the ASE having been performed at fixed frequencies \cite{Pippard1947,Pippard1957,Chambers1950,Chambers1952}, to our knowledge the data in Figure 4a presents the first frequency-resolved measurement of the crossover from local to non-local electrodynamics.
-In the present work, continuous-frequency measurements were critical to the interpretation of our results: in particular, in identifying a ballistic- rather than viscous-dominated regime, and in revealing the predicted breakdown of Pippard theory as a result of a strongly-faceted Fermi surface.
+The success of our AC Boltzmann transport theory in turn enables extension of this kind of study to other ultra-high-conductivity materials with known Fermi surfaces, and prediction of the non-local AC transport effects likely to be found in them.
+Experimentally, we have demonstrated the utility of broadband microwave spectroscopy in the investigation of non-local electrodynamics.
+While the foundational measurements of the ASE were performed at fixed frequencies \cite{Pippard1947,Pippard1957,Chambers1950,Chambers1952}, in the present work, continuous-frequency measurements were critical to the interpretation of our results: in particular, in identifying a ballistic- rather than viscous-dominated regime, and in revealing the predicted breakdown of Pippard theory as a result of a strongly-faceted Fermi surface.
 These effects are also technologically relevant, as future applications of ultra-high-conductivity materials are likely to operate at GHz frequencies.
 The ASE is known to limit the conductance of interconnects in integrated circuits when operated at these high frequencies \cite{Sarvari2008}.
 The present results demonstrate that conductance can be improved by aligning interconnects along a direction for which the ASE is suppressed.
 Finally, to our knowledge, our findings represent the first experimental observation of the ASE outside of elemental metals, suggesting experimental opportunities among new-generation ultra-high-conductivity materials.
-The interplay of frequency, scattering rates, carrier density, and Fermi surface geometry gives rise to a rich phenomenological landscape for non-local electrodynamics, particularly in the microwave and THz range---which, to date, remains largely unexplored \cite{Casimir1967,Forcella2014,Valentinis2021,Valentinis2021-2,Matus2022,Valentinis}.
+The interplay of frequency, scattering rates, carrier density, and Fermi surface geometry gives rise to a rich phenomenological landscape for non-local electrodynamics, particularly in the microwave and terahertz range---which, to date, remains largely unexplored \cite{Casimir1967,Forcella2014,Valentinis2021,Valentinis2021-2,Matus2022,Valentinis}.